andersonchau/it_learning_notes/study Notes.md

 5. Then you can access remote server using scp or ssh to run commmand.

 ### CAP Theorem
-- C : Consistency, A : Availability , P : Partition Tolerence, CA(dont pratically exist)/AP/CP can exists but not CAP
+- C : Consistency, A : Availability , P : Partition Tolerence, CA(dont practically exist)/AP/CP can exists but not CAP
 - P is a condition, A/P is Goal=> Choose Either AP or CP
 - "In a distributed data store, at the time of network partition you have to chose either Consistency or Availability and cannot get both"
 - C : Data Consistency for all nodes (all nodes store the recent write)